How to Remove Noise from Video with AI and Non-AI Tools

 You thought you’ve shot the video perfectly, and everything goes exactly as planned.
 However, when you finally play your video, only to see there is too much noise (visible grains) in your footages?
 Oops!
 It’s not just bad luck, things like this always happen.
 When shooting a video, especially under lowlight conditions or with a higher camera ISO setting, there will always be some noise.
 So the only thing left you can do is to remove or reduce that annoying noise during the post production stage, with a 3rd party noise reduction software.
 Then here comes the question, how to remove noise from video?
 This is why this article is written for.
 Read on to find the answers that can help you remove noise from video.

 - Section 3.
-Other non-AI software to remove noise from video
+Non-AI software to remove noise from video

 Before we are able to remove noise from a video, it’s better we have an overall idea of the types of video noise and the reasons that cause the noise.
 The most common types of video noise include internal noise and interference noise.
 Internal noise can be further subdivided into many types, such as Gaussian Noise, Fixed-Pattern Noise, Salt and Pepper Noise, Shot, Quantization, Anisotropic.
 While interference noise is usually referred to as Periodic noise which occurs when any number of natural or man-made signals interferes with the recorded signal.
 It typically appears as a fixed pattern overlay on top of the desired image.